ElenaWilliams/Projects/Statistics/README.md

 # Cleaning data

-demographicDB = demographicDB[,-1] # I remove the first variable containing participant's ID because it will not be used throughout the analysis and is not relevant for this study. colnames(demographicDB) = c("Diagnosis", "Gender", "Age", "Ethnicity", "Pain_VAS") # I rename a column with the pain scale for easier access.
+demographicDB = demographicDB[,-1] # I remove the first variable containing participant's ID because it will not be used throughout the analysis and is not relevant for this study colnames(demographicDB) = c("Diagnosis", "Gender", "Age", "Ethnicity", "Pain_VAS") # I rename a column with the pain scale for an easier access

 # Converting missings into NAs for pain variable
 demographicDB$Pain_VAS[demographicDB$Pain_VAS==""] <- NA